 - About the Author

 Winner of several prestigious honors, including the 2014 ABC-CLIO Greenwood Award for the Best Book in Library Literature, the first edition of this clear and comprehensive handbook has become an essential resource for catalogers, LIS students, and cataloging instructors.
-Now, in this second edition, Maxwell explains the changes to RDA: Resource Description and Access that debuted in 2019 and brings his handbook fully in line with all the new developments.
+Now, in this second edition, Maxwell explains the changes to RDA: Resource Description and Access brought about by 3R, and brings his handbook fully in line with all the new developments.
 Designed to interpret and explain RDA, this resource illustrates the cataloging standard for every type of information format.
 From books to electronic materials to music and beyond, Maxwell